ManonMartin/moviesdemo/inst/smcs-slides/smcs_Rpackages.md

 ```

-Now it is your turn!
+Now it is your turn
 =========================================================

-### Start creating an R package from scratch
+### Create an R-package from scratch

 Using either your own R functions or the `moviesdemo` source files (.R and .rda)

-* It should contain at a minimum:
+* The package should contain:
   + a `DESCRIPTION` file
   + R scripts with Roxygen comments
   + exported or internal data in `.rda` format